executors/executors/README.md

 In our programming model, executors introduce a uniform interface for creating execution that may not be common to the underlying execution resources actually responsible.
-Before discussing our design, we define the following terms:
+Before discussing the mechanics of our design, we define the following terms:

 An **execution resource** is an instance of a hardware and/or software facility capable of executing a callable function object.
 Different resources may offer